 Cancer has spread from where it started to another organ.
 This is also known as secondary or metastatic cancer.

-Radiotherapy is often combined with surgery with high doses of radiation used to kill cancer cells.
-This is a localised form of treatment and is mandatory after conservative surgical treatment.
+- Radiotherapy is often combined with surgery with high doses of radiation used to kill cancer cells.
+This is a localized form of treatment and is mandatory after conservative surgical treatment.
 It is only given after a mastectomy if the breast tumour is locally extensive.
 Radiotherapy reduces the risk of local recurrence rate.
-Radiotherapy is sometimes used as a palliative treatment to control bone pain, bleeding or pressure symptoms.

-Chemotherapy is a treatment option that involves the use of drugs given by injection or, occasionally, orally.
-It treats the cancer by penetrating the tissues and organ via the bloodstream.
+- Chemotherapy is a treatment option that involves the use of drugs given by injection or, occasionally, orally to prevent the cancer cells’ ability from dividing and reproduce.
+It treats cancer by penetrating the tissues and organ via the bloodstream.
 These drugs are toxic to the cancer cells but they may also cause some side effects to the normal tissues.

 In the early stages, chemotherapy is used as an added treatment to improve the outcome and cure rates.
-At Beacon Hospital, we understand that chemotherapy treatment can be a major financial burden for the underprivileged patients.
-Hence, we introduced the Beacon Chemotherapy Welfare Fund for early stage breast cancer patients.
+At Beacon Hospital, we understand that chemotherapy treatment can be a major financial burden for the financially challenged patients.
+Hence, we have introduced the Beacon Chemotherapy Welfare Fund for early-stage breast cancer patients.

 Breast cancer is potentially curable if detected early.
-Clinical or self-examination combine with screening mammography can detect the disease early.
+Clinical or self-examination combined with screening mammography can detect the disease early.
 With appropriate treatment, cure rates are encouraging.